 The healthiest option I have found is “certified organic”.
 There are standards associated with this label, and if it is organic it has not been “transgenetically” modified.
 Some people have pointed out to me that some pesticides are allowed to be used on “organically grown” food.
 That is true, but at the moment, it is best option we have, at least commercially.
 (Growing our own food or buying from a farmer you know is the best option).
 If you must buy processed food, the less ingredients the better.
 (I bought rice cakes from Thrive Market for our trip.
 The only ingredient was brown rice and sea salt).

 Next time you go food shopping, read the ingredients on the box/package label.
 Ask yourself if you know what the ingredients are.
 Count the ingredients.
 If there are more than a few ingredients, it is probably not healthy.
 If there are ingredients you cannot pronounce, it is probably not “natural”.

-I find it incredibly sad that naturally minded people, like me, are ostracized or called names because of our food choices.
-The media says you have an eating disorder if you go out of your way to eat healthy.
-Has it really come to this?
-It is pathological to want your apple to just be an apple?
-It is revolutionary to want to give your children food without excitotoxins?
+I find it disheartening that naturally minded people, like me, are ostracized or called names because of our food choices.
+The media says you have an eating disorder if you try to eat healthy.
+Why is it is pathological to want your apple to just be an apple?
+Is it unreasonable to want to give your children food without excitotoxins?

 My goal is not to consume gluten-free free, I want it to be garbage-free.
-If I put it in my mouth, or feed it to my kids, I want it to be something that is recognized as food.
+If I put it in my mouth, or feed it to my kids, I want it to be something my body recognizes as food.
 If that makes me a rebel of sorts, than so be it.
 Will I mess up on occasion, yes.
-But how ridiculous is it that we have to be vigilant simply to give our children food and not toxins and synthetic chemicals?
+But how ridiculous is it that we have to be vigilant simply to give our children NOURISHING FOOD without toxins and synthetic chemicals?

 My hope is that more consumers will become informed and make changes in our food supply by voting with our dollars.
 If we wait for the FDA and the USDA to enforce any type of appropriate labeling, we will be waiting a very long time.